mithril-security/blind_llama_client/client/README.md

 #### ❌ What is not covered by BlindLlama?

 + BlindLlama is simply a drop-in replacement to query a remotely hosted model instead of having to go through complex local deployment.
 We do not cover training from scratch, but we will cover fine-tuning soon.
-+ BlindLlama allows you to quickly and securely leverage models which are open-source, such as Llama 2, StarCoder, etc. **Proprietary models from OpenAI, Anthropic, and Cohere are not supported** yet as we would require them to modify their backend to offer a Zero-trust AI infrastructure like ours.
++ BlindLlama allows you to quickly and securely leverage models which are open-source, such as Llama 2, StarCoder, etc. **Proprietary models from OpenAI, Anthropic, and Cohere are not supported** yet as we would require them to modify their backend to offer a Confidential & transparent AI infrastructure like ours.
 + **BlindLlama’s trust model implies some level of trust in Cloud providers and hardware providers** since we leverage secure hardware available and managed by Cloud providers (see our [trust model section](https://blindllama.mithrilsecurity.io/en/latest/docs/blind_llama/trust-model/) for more details).

 BlindLlama virtually provides the same level of security, privacy, and control as solutions provided by Cloud providers like Azure OpenAI Services.